-- o Excused absences from Practical Field Ministry must be approved by the Ministry Director. - o Students are expected to attend all required Student Ministry sessions.
+- o Excused absences from Practical Field Ministry must be approved by the Ministry Director and/or Dean of Students. - o Students are expected to attend all required Student Ministry sessions.
 This includes team leader orientation at the beginning of each semester (for Practical Field Ministry team leaders), weekly team planning and prayer meetings as well as the designated ministry time.
-Students are allowed 1 (one) unexcused absence per semester. - o Two or more unexcused absences will result in the student having to meet with the Ministry Director, and the possibility of failing to complete their Practical Field Ministry requirement for the semester. - o Attendance will be tracked and updated on a weekly basis by the Ministry Department.
-Practical Field Ministry Team Leaders will submit attendance records to the Ministry Department weekly via the Weekly Practical Field Ministry Report Form (available via the Ministry Director's office). - o The Ministry Director will do a weekly review of Student Ministry attendance.
+Students are allowed 1 (one) unexcused absence per semester.

+- o Two or more unexcused absences will result in the student having to meet with the Ministry Director and/or Dean of Students, and the possibility of failing to complete their Practical Field Ministry requirement for the semester. - o Attendance will be tracked and updated on a weekly basis by the Ministry (Dean of Students) Department.
+Practical Field Ministry Team Leaders will submit attendance records to the Ministry (Dean of Students) Department weekly via the Weekly Practical Field Ministry Report Form (available via the Ministry Director's office). - o The Ministry Director and/or Dean of Students will do a weekly review of Student Ministry attendance.